ExaWorks/psij-python/docs/index.rst

 #. **Supports the common batch schedulers:** we test PSI/J across multiple DOE supercomputer centers.
 Its easy to test PSI/J on your systems and share the results with the community.

-#. **Built by HPC community for the HPC community:** PSI/J is based on a number of libraries used by state of the art HPC Workflow applications.
+#. **Built by the HPC community for the HPC community:** PSI/J is based on a number of libraries used by state of the art HPC Workflow applications.

 #. **PSI/J is an open source project:** we are establishing a community to develope, test, and deploy PSI/J across many HPC facilities.